Creating a PostgreSQL cluster

 For local SSDs:

-- Intel Ice Lake cluster, by 368 GB.
+- In Intel Ice Lake cluster, the increase is 368 GB.

 Warning

-- You cannot decrease the storage size.
+- You cannot reduce the storage size.

 Note